iamfaiz1/Tether/readme.md

-# To run the application after Cloning:
+# Instructions to run the application after Cloning:

 ## clone the project to your choice of loction
 - ### in terminal run following commands: